Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Prerequisites

-• Ensure that the AWS VMs you want to migrate are running a supported OS version.
-AWS VMs are treated like physical machines for the purpose of the migration.
+• Ensure that the AWS VMs you want to migrate are running a supported operating system (OS) version.
+AWS VMs are treated like physical machines for the migration.
 Review the supported operating systems and kernel versions for the physical server migration workflow.
 You can use standard commands like hostnamectl or uname -a to check the OS and kernel versions for your Linux VMs.
-We recommend you perform a test migration (test failover) to validate if the VM works as expected before proceeding with the actual migration.
+We recommend that you perform a test migration (test failover) to validate if the VM works as expected before you proceed with the migration.

 • Make sure your AWS VMs comply with the supported configurations for migration to Azure.